AdhamSalem21/RoboProject/README.md

 ## Contribution towards the code
 Unfortunately we as a group had a problem with commiting the changes in the code from ubuntu.
 Therefore, we uploaded our file after it was finished on github.

-We will create a list of contributions as we have been told by Doctor Khaled Geneidy.
+We created a list of contributions as we have been told by Doctor Khaled Geneidy.

 - Adham Saad: Worked on reaching the target algorithm and avoiding obstacles.
 - Yousef Mamdouh: Worked on reaching the target algorithm and avoiding obstacles.